 The Importance of Developmental and Behavioral Screening

-As many as one in four children through the age of five are at risk for a developmental delay or disability.
+As many as one in six children through the age of five are at risk for a developmental delay or disability.
 Early identification allows communities to intervene earlier, leading to more effective and fiscally efficient treatment during the preschool years, rather than expensive special education services in later childhood.

 The programs that receive funding in this priority area work to increase the number of children 0-5 who are screened for developmental, social/emotional, behavioral, and cognitive delays; connect families to needed services; and identify and address barriers to accessing services.

 Help Me Grow Yolo is part of a researched-based national program focused on early identification and intervention, and a systems approach to linking children and families to needed programs and services.
 The system leverages existing community resources and helps to bridge partnerships across sectors, including child healthcare, early care and education, and community based organizations, to foster effective care coordination and improving long-term outcomes in health, education, and overall independence.
 Help Me Grow Yolo is one of 21 counties in the state of California implementing this program, and offers services that include:

 - Expanding access to developmental screening for children 0-5, as well as screenings for maternal wellness, mental health, home safety, and basic needs.

 - A call center that offers developmental screenings and information about available community resources.